Online Christian Schools

 Seven reasons why online Christian schools are the best choice for homeschooling.

 Biblical Curriculum.
 The greatest benefit of online Christian schools is you can expect a biblical curriculum.
-Online Christian schools normally use a non-denominational biblical curricula that focuses on character building.
+Online Christian schools normally use a biblical curricula with a Christian worldview that focuses on character building.
 By focusing on character building, it leaves the parents and the family’s church to instill doctrinal teaching.
 The Bible clearly commands parents in Deuteronomy chapter six that parents should teach their children all day long to love the Lord.
 That cannot be accomplished with just a couple hours per week at church, prayer before eating, and occasional devotions.
 It especially cannot be accomplished by sending their children to a school that leaves out God and even undermines God for almost 1000 hours per year.
 See ChristianHomeschool.us.

 Academic Excellence.
 Online Christian schools that use an online curriculum normally offer immediate answer reinforcement that is rarely offered in traditional education methods.
 When a student answers a question in a lesson, quiz, or test, an online curriculum can instantly score most or all of the work.
 This prevents a student from having a wrong answer in memory very long.
 In traditional approaches, the student normally has to wait to find out if the answers were correct or incorrect.
 By that time, incorrect answers have been in memory too long.
 An online curriculum also prevents improper or accidental scoring problems by the student or parent.
 Parent time is freed up by having reduced scoring responsibilities.